young-student-studying

 After the story is over, go through the list of events with the class to make sure everyone got all the major events and understands their causes.
 This can be a good opportunity for students to teach each other, with more observant students giving hints on how to identify cause and effect in practice.

-It can be helpful to tell children to visualize cause and effect like a chain—A causes B, B causes C, C causes D, etc. If they don’t understand why something in a story happened, remind them it could be because they overlooked a “link” in the “chain.”
+Pro Tip: Teach students to think of cause and effect like links in a chain.
+For example, A causes B, B causes C, C causes D, etc. If they don’t understand why something in a story happened, remind them it could be because they overlooked a “link” in the “chain.

 9. Act It Out: Role Play